ergoplatform/explorer-back/README.md

 To run backend locally you need:

+0. Checkout this repo and open terminal in the root of this project.

 1. Install docker

 2. Run PostgresDB via docker compose `docker-compose up`

 3. Migrate DB using `sbt flywayMigrate`

+4. Generate some random data.
+To do this just run `sbt runMain org.ergoplatform.explorer.DbDataGenerator`.
-    a.
-In case if you want some data you can download sample dump from [here](https://drive.google.com/open?id=1zCIB71iJcCtZthnxyPWInY-2YOIVsUly) and restore it via Pg Admin.
+In case if you wanna delete all this data you can use another command `sbt runMain org.ergoplatform.explorer.DbDataGenerator clear`